-- A recent Fortran compiler.
-The following compilers are known to work: - gfortran 4.3 and later - ifort 11 and later - pgfortran 11 and above - HDF5 1.8.5 or later with the Fortran bindings - An MPI installation (e.g. MPICH2 or OpenMPI) with the Fortran bindings
+- A recent Fortran compiler - HDF5 1.8.5 or later with the Fortran bindings - An MPI installation (e.g. MPICH2 or OpenMPI) with the Fortran bindings

 Note that often, default installations of HDF5 and MPI packages do not include support for Fortran - this has to be explicitly enabled as described below.